puppetlabs/learn-to-be-a-puppet-engineer/ROADMAP.md

----
-breaks: false
-tags: learning, path
-title: A Puppet Learning Path
+# A Puppet Learning Path
----

 Learning Puppet means learning DevOps.
 To mean, that means Ops and Dev.
 Knowing Git, Programming and your OS, in addition to Linux, the ubuquitious Cloud OS is the baseline.